The Eviction Process in California

 The California Tenant Protection Act of 2019 (the "Act") is a statewide rent control and tenant protection law that affects most tenancies in California.
 The Act is complex, but, generally speaking, it requires landlords to have "just cause"—a reason recognized by the Act—to evict a tenant who has lived in a rental for 12 months or longer.
 The reason can be because the tenant is "at-fault," meaning the landlord is ending the tenancy because of the tenant's actions (or inaction), or it can be "no-fault," meaning the landlord has a reason independent of the tenant's behavior (such as wanting to personally move into the rental) for ending the tenancy.

 The Act applies to tenants who have month-to-month rental agreements as well as those with longer-term leases.
-However, there are some types of tenancies that are exempt from the Act.
+However, some types of tenancies are exempt from the Act.
 For example, a unit that is "separately alienable from title" (meaning a standalone property that can be sold on its own, such as a single-family home) that's owned by an individual is exempt.
-Going into the Act in detail is beyond the scope of this article, but Nolo's article Statewide Rent Control: California's Tenant Protection Act of 2019 provides a thorough overview of what both tenants and landlords should know about the Act.

-Ending a California Tenancy When the Landlord Has Cause
+Terminating a California Tenancy for Cause

 • Notice for nonpayment of rent.
 If the tenant doesn't pay rent when it is due, the landlord can give the tenant a three-day notice to pay rent or quit (move out).
 This notice informs the tenant that the tenant has three days to pay rent in full or move out.
 If the tenant moves out before the three-day deadline, the landlord can apply the security deposit to cover the unpaid rent, and sue the tenant for any amounts owed that exceed the security deposit.
 If the tenant doesn't pay rent and doesn't move out, the landlord can file an eviction lawsuit at the end of the three days.
 (Cal.
 Civ.
 Proc.
 Code § 1161(2) (2023).)

 • Notice for lease violation that can be fixed: If the tenant violates the lease or rental agreement in a way that can be fixed (for example, by having a pet despite a no-pets policy), the landlord can give the tenant a three-day notice to cure (also called a "Three-Day Notice to Perform Covenant or Quit").
-This notice informs the tenant that the tenant has three days to correct the violation or move out.
+This notice informs the tenant that the tenant has three days (excluding weekends and judicial holidays) to correct the violation or move out.
 If the tenant moves out within the three days, the landlord can't file an eviction suit, but can sue the (former) tenant for any rent owed or damage to the rental in an amount that exceeds the security deposit.
 If the tenant doesn't correct the violation within three days and doesn't move out, the landlord can file an eviction lawsuit.
 (Cal.
 Civ.
 Proc.
 Code § 1161(3) (2023).)

 • Serious, unfixable lease violations: When a tenant commits a serious violation of the lease or does something that can't be corrected, the landlord can give the tenant an unconditional three-day notice to quit.
 The notice informs the tenant that the tenant must move out of the rental unit within three days of receiving the notice.
 The tenant isn't allowed any time to fix the violation, and if the tenant doesn't move out within three days, the landlord can file an eviction lawsuit.
 California landlords can use three-day unconditional quit notices only when a tenant has: